Azure-Samples/Serverless-microservices-reference-architecture/README.md

 ![RideShare Macro Architecture](documentation/media/macro-architecture.png)

-This reference architecture walks you through the decision-making process involved in designing, developing, and delivering the Rideshare by Relecloud application.
+This reference architecture walks you through the decision-making process involved in designing, developing, and delivering the Rideshare by Relecloud application (a fictitious company).
 You will be given hands-on instructions for configuring and deploying all of the architecture's components, with helpful information about each component along the way.
 The goal is to provide you with practical hands-on experience in working with several integral Azure services and the technologies that effectively use them in a cohesive and unified way to build a serverless-based microservices architecture.
 We hope you will leave with a newfound appreciation for how serverless can be leveraged for both large-scale and small solutions, and the confidence to apply what you learned in your own projects.

 ## Customer scenario